scipy/scipy/doc/source/tutorial/interpolate/smoothing_splines.rst

-Here the first term penalizes the deviation of the spline function from the data, and the second term penalizes large values of the second derivative---which is taken as the main criterion for smoothness of a curve.
+Here the first term penalizes the deviation of the spline function from the data, and the second term penalizes large values of the second derivative---which is taken as the criterion for the smoothness of a curve.

 The target function, :math:`g(x)`, is taken to be a natural cubic spline *with knots at the data points*, :math:`x_j`, and the minimization is carried over